Skip to main content

 Is car insurance more expensive for expats in France?

 Expats do not automatically pay higher premiums.
 However, if your foreign driving history cannot be verified, insurers may treat you as a new driver, which increases the cost.
-Insurers specialising in international clients, such as Britline or April International, understand these situations and can often take your foreign no-claims bonus into account.
+Insurers specialising in international clients, such as Britline (Crédit Agricole Normandie) or April International, often accept your foreign no-claims certificate as proof of driving history.

 How long is a foreign driving licence valid in France?